Non-Steroidal Anti-Inflammatory Drugs (NSAIDs)

 What benefit can you expect from your treatment?

 NSAIDs provide relief from pain and stiffness.
 They work quickly, usually within a few hours.
 The maximum benefit can take 2 to 4 weeks or sometimes longer.
 You may need to try two or three different NSAIDs to find one that suits you best.
-You must only take one type of NSAID at a time.

 How are NSAIDs taken?